M-Grzymowicz/Portfolio/README.md

 I have many years of experience in the industrial sector, particularly in manufacturing, warehousing, and transportation.
 My interest in working with data began during my university studies.
 For my master's thesis, I applied Design of Experiments (DoE) methods to improve an assembly process, which involved conducting experiments and analyzing the results in a production facility.

-Throughout my professional career, I frequently worked with data using spreadsheets — both for analysis and for developing tools to improve the efficiency of departmental operations.
+Throughout my professional career, I frequently worked with data using Excel spreadsheets — both for analysis and for developing tools to improve the efficiency of departmental operations.
 Currently, I am eager to deepen my experience with data by pursuing a career in the broad field of data analysis.

 ## Projects